Plymstock Modern Foreign Languages Department

 - In Key Stage 3 students are set 1 Languages homework per week of 30 minutes duration.
 A variety of tasks will be set such as learning vocabulary; preparing work for the next lesson; “flipped learning” where students have to find out the phrases or grammar needed for the next lesson; exercises to practise what has been learned.

 - In Key Stage 4 homework should take 40-60 minutes depending on the tasks set.
-Some variety of tasks are set as above, although much homework in Key Stage 4 is preparation for the Controlled Assessments, worth 60% of the overall GCSE.
-It is vital that students complete this homework by the deadline and that learning for the Controlled Assessment takes place little and often over a number of weeks, not immediately before the assessment takes place.
+Some variety of tasks are set as above, with a focus on the skills required to be successful in their GCSE exams.
+It is vital that students complete this homework by the deadline and that learning for speaking exam takes place little and often over an extended period of time, not immediately before the exam takes place.

 - Where homework is set from a website language learning course, switching on the sound is important to help with pronunciation of new words.
 Students are asked to bring evidence such as screen shots or parents will be asked to confirm that the required time has been spent on the homework.

-- MFL homework can involve learning vocabulary and parents can support in KS3 with testing and encouraging students to use “look-cover-write-check” as with primary school spellings.
+- MFL homework can involve learning vocabulary and parents can support in KS3 and 4 with testing and encouraging students to use “look-cover-write-check” as with primary school spellings.

-- KS4 Language Leaders, alongside staff plan a series of events for our younger students over the year, including film club, global citizens, Spanish club and various one-off taster sessions in languages such as Japanese.
+- KS4 Language Leaders, alongside staff plan a series of events for our younger students over the year.

 - Opportunities via Network for Languages and the various Embassies (eg Y10 taster day at Plymouth Uni; master classes)